Spain's Princess Cristina faces trial on corruption charges

 “This means our institutions are working, that the justice system is independent, that all Spaniards are equal before the law,” said Miguel Bernad, head of Clean Hands.

-He accused the anti-corruption prosecutor of succumbing to pressure from the palace in his defence of the princess.
+He accused the anti-corruption prosecutor of succumbing to pressure from the palace in his defense of the princess.

 Bernad and his organization filed private criminal charges against the princess - using a Spanish legal instrument known as the “people’s accusation” - forcing Judge Castro to investigate even though state prosecutors said there was insufficient evidence to pursue a probe.